Alifsamad007/commons-app-documentation/android/Volunteers-welcome!.md

 To install the alpha:

-1) Under the Google account associated with your phone and Google Play, join this Google Group: https://groups.google.com/d/forum/commons-alpha
+1) Under the [Google account] associated with your phone and [Google Play], join this Google Group: https://google.com/d/forum/commons-alpha
 2) Still under the same Google account, go to https://play.google.com/apps/testing/fr.free.nrw.commons/join and join the test program.
 If you had already joined the beta then you are already in.
 Confusingly in some places this shows "beta" instead of "alpha", that's a Google Play bug.
 3) Another confusing thing is that the app may still show the beta version number in "*About*".
 However, the full version number is visible in Android's `Settings`>`Apps`>`Commons`, for instance `2.13.1.832`.
 To know exactly what commit your app is at, take the commit number from ther version string shown in About (example: for `2.13.1.832~e39ace5` it is `e39ace5`) and search for that commit in the repository ([example](https://github.com/commons-app/apps-android-commons/search?q=e39ace5&type=commits))
 -->

 ## How to install the test flavor
 The test flavor allows you to use a server different from the Commons server.
-Only needed if you plan to upload many test images with no encyclopedic value.
+Only needed if you plan to upload many test images with no wikipedia value.
 You must compile this version by yourself, from the source code.

 ## Stress-testing